viam-labs/tts-piper/README.md

 ## Contributing

-This project was bootstrapped and it managed by [`rye`](https://rye-up.com/).
-Follow the documentation for [installing rye](https://rye-up.com/guide/installation/) and then run the `sync` command in your local `git clone` of this project to get started:
+This project was bootstrapped and it managed by [`uv`](https://docs.astral.sh/uv/).
+Follow the documentation for [installing uv](https://docs.astral.sh/uv/getting-started/installation/) and then run the `make install` command in your local `git clone` of this project to get started:

 ```console
 git clone https://github.com/viam-labs/tts-piper && cd tts-piper